wbamberg/idl-reference/docs/nsIXULTemplateBuilder.md

 is always the result with that id associated with the active match.
 This method will return null is there is no result for the id.

-@param aId the id to return the result for

 #### Parameters ####